How to Screenshot on Huawei Phone: 6 Reliable Methods (2026)

 Take any normal screenshot first.
 Then tap Scrollshot on the preview thumbnail in the lower-left corner within three seconds, and the screen will scroll automatically until you tap anywhere to stop.
 You can also draw an S with your knuckle to start a Scrollshot directly, skipping the preview tap entirely and saving a step on long Reddit threads, web pages, or chat logs you want to archive.

-When we tried the Scrollshot on a long Reddit thread on the P30 Pro, the stitched PNG measured 1,440 pixels wide by 9,200 pixels tall and saved as a 3.2 MB file.
+A Scrollshot of a long Reddit thread stitches into a tall PNG several thousand pixels high and a few megabytes in size.
 Apps that block screen capture, including most banking apps, will cancel a Scrollshot the same way they block a regular screenshot.

 #Taking a Screenshot With Voice on Huawei